|Assignee:||Javi Fontan||% Done:|

 Setting the target forces the order to be maintained.

-#3 Updated by Javi Fontan almost 3 years ago
+#3 Updated by Javi Fontan over 3 years ago

 You can enable virtio-scsi adding this RAW parameter to the template or to defaults kvm driver file: